111116/zdr/README.md

 Simple raytracing differentiable renderer (w.r.t. material parameters).
 Images and parameters are both PyTorch tensors.

-Supports multiple objects / lights, but currently only one set of textures.
+Supports multiple objects / lights, but currently only one set of material.
 Polymorphic material eval not implemented yet.

 Integrators:

 - `collocated`: point light at position of the camera.

-- `direct`: light from emissive objects.
+- `direct`: Direct illumination from emissive objects.

+- `path`: Path tracing.
+Path Replay Backpropagation is used for differentiation.

 Current state: